Search The Website

 In an effort to predict wait times for autograph lines and to allow our attendees and guests to have as much fun as possible at San Japan, the following guidelines should be observed.

-San Japan strives to ensure that most of the convention guests do not charge attendees for an autograph.
+- San Japan strives to ensure that most of the convention guests do not charge attendees for an autograph.
 If a guest informs that they will not sign attendee autographs unless allowed to charge a fee then San Japan will inform attendees on this ahead of time.
-For 2016, no announced guests at this time are requiring San Japan to charge for autographs.
+We will update a guest page at any time an announced guests are requiring San Japan to charge for autographs.

 If these simple rules are followed, you can help as many of our friends enjoy San Japan as possible.
 The faster the line moves, the better chance the person behind you will get the opportunity to meet their favorite guests!